-- where law and regulations does not exist.

-- performance.

-- Continuously improve our processes to minimize pollution and waste.
+- Comply with all applicable environmental laws, regulations and apply responsible standards where law and regulations does not exist. - Conserve natural resources & energy by continuously improving our processes and measuring performance. - Continuously improve our processes to minimize pollution and waste.

 'Social Investments' section of the Directors' report to the shareholders outlines the Company's Social and Environmental practices and interventions during the year.